 For small to medium businesses (SMBs), with their lesser budgets and fewer resources, they can be prime targets for criminals, hackers and scammers.
-According to the study by the NSW Small Business Commissioner in May 2017, 50% of SMBs believe that their limited online footprint protects them from cybercrime and do not realise they could be a possible target.

 IT professionals are responsible for keeping all systems, networks and data safe and secure.
 But before you can implement the necessary measures to prevent security attacks, it’s important to understand the risks that your business faces on a daily basis.

 Here are the top cybersecurity threats impacting Aussie SMBs right now:

 Phishing scams use deceptive emails, phone calls, text messages and websites to trick recipients into providing sensitive information, such as personal data, banking details and even passwords.
 These fraudulent emails can also lure people to click on a link to a fake website or download an attachment with malicious software or malware.